RWAlgorithms/CubicBSplineInterpolation.jl/README.md

-# CubicSplineInterpolation.jl
+# CubicBSplineInterpolation.jl
 Minimalist separable cubic b-spline interpolation for samples on a grid.
+Example scripts are in `examples/`.
+More documentation coming soon.